 - Continuation of a Proven Design.
-Our proprietary ASICs reflect our LiDAR design know-how that has been validated in real-world applications through the over 22,000 units of LiDAR we have shipped from 2017 to December 31, 2021.
+Our proprietary ASICs reflect our LiDAR design know-how that has been validated in real-world applications through the over 10,000 units of LiDAR we have shipped.
 These LiDARs cumulatively facilitated tens of millions of kilometers of real-world autonomous driving, according to the Frost & Sullivan Report. - ASICs Validated Through Volume Shipment.
-We have recognized revenue from over 2,400 units of XT32 sold, our ASIC-based LiDAR product, and have entered into framework agreements for approximately 13,000 units of XT-series products as of the date of this prospectus. - CMOS Image Sensor (CIS)-like Approach.
+We have recognized revenue from over 1,000 units of XT32 sold, our ASIC-based LiDAR product, and have entered into framework agreements for over 14,400 units of XT32 as of the date of this prospectus. - CMOS Image Sensor (CIS)-like Approach.
 We have taken the approach of adopting a large number of TX/RX channels through an ASIC architecture, and we expect the cost per channel to decline exponentially over time following the progression of the semiconductor industry.
 Our approach is analogous to the evolution of the CIS in the camera industry, where the number of pixels has grown exponentially over the years and the performance of the integrated sensor has kept advancing while the cost of each pixel has kept declining.
 Silicon-based semiconductor technology has enabled similar progression in many sectors, especially in consumer electronics, over the past few decades. - Individually Addressable versus Line Flash.
 Our proprietary ASIC design enables each of the TX/RX channels to individually shoot and receive laser signals with channel-level dynamic exposure functions.
 This design can effectively avoid channel crosstalk and the dilution of power density per channel compared to line flash design.